vincentntang/flashnotes-react/README.md

   * /  -> I can browse cards and add to my collection.

 * Signed in
-  * /Stats - I see analytics, decks to refresh, etc
-    * I can see what I typed in one day, 7 days, and last 30 days (by card type)
-    * I can see a commit graph of sorts
   * /Decks - I can see my deck
     * I can add a card quickly here.
     * I can review my cards quickly